 Silicone implants are more popular since they make your breasts look more natural after augmentation.
 They’re almost like a “pocket” made of silicone that is filled with silicone gel.
 Know that in the case of silicone implants, the size of the incision made during the surgery will depend on the size of the implants you pick, because they’re pre-filled before augmentation.
 When silicon gel implants rupture, it may cause inflammation and pain, or a change in the shape of the affected breast.

 Saline implants, on the other hand, are filled with saline solution or salt water.
 These implants, when placed in your body are empty, and the surgeon fills them with the solution depending on what size you’ve selected.
-The incision during augmentation will be much smaller since the implants being put into your
+The incision during augmentation will be much smaller since the implants being put into your body are empty.
+In the case of leaks, your body is safe because the salt water liquid is similar to bodily fluids.
+Saline breast implants are firmer and look more unnatural in comparison to silicone.

 Breast Augmentation Surgery